 For many, no event has more significance in the United States than Memorial Day.
-Honoring fallen soldiers from all wars and in all times, we also now use this day to celebrate and honor active soldiers and veterans who volunteered to serve our country.
+Honoring fallen soldiers from all wars, we also now use this day to celebrate and honor active soldiers and veterans who volunteered to serve our country.

 Signage plays an important part in many events, and Memorial Day and all the activities surrounding it is no exception.
 Our nation’s most evident and recognizable symbol is a sign: the American flag.

-If ever there were a brand, the United States has one: strength and power, honor and friendship—all represented by our bold red, white and blue, our American bald eagle, and our great seal with an olive branch and arrows clutched in the eagle’s talons.
+The United States has a strong and impactful brand which embodies: strength and power, honor and friendship—all represented by our bold red, white and blue, the American bald eagle, and our seal with an olive branch and arrows clutched in the eagle’s talons.

-Spreading the brand of the United States of America across the continent over Memorial Day weekend, those red, white and blue colors will mark everything from children’s slushy drinks and cotton candy to the livery and uniforms of parade participants.
+Spreading the brand of the United States of America across the continent over Memorial Day weekend, those red, white and blue colors will mark everything from children’s slushy drinks to the livery and uniforms of parade participants.

 As a tribute to those who have fallen in the line of duty, Carry the Load hosts an online memorial wall where family, friends and acquaintances can post stories and photos of those they are remembering in response to the organization’s piercing question: Who are you carrying?

 The Storyboard Project was a result of those photos and stories, said Whit Peterman of Carry the Load.
 Every year Carry the Load organizes a national bi-coastal relay that culminates in the Dallas Memorial March.
 Winding along the Katy Trail in Dallas, 2’ x 4’ signs are hung on light poles with the details of fallen service men and women whose eyes peer over the crowd as a strong and poignant reminder of loads needing to be carried by others now.